Sarasota Divorce Lawyer

 - Same-sex divorce which often has more complications in regards to child custody issues which our firm can help you safely resolve.

 If you and your spouse can agree on all issues or where there are no children, dependents, or property, your divorce may be a simple, uncontested one which can proceed much faster.
 All divorces in Florida are based on the irretrievable breakdown of the marriage.
 This is known as a no-fault divorce as it does not depend on proving that either spouse engaged in any type of marital misconduct.
 Florida adopted the pure no-fault rule for divorce in 1971.

-In cases where you and your spouse cannot agree on custody, child support, alimony, or the equitable division of marital property and debts, your divorce will take longer.
-The court will be required to step in and make these decisions for you based on your individual circumstances and what it deems is in the best interests of all parties.
+In divorce cases where you and your spouse cannot agree on custody, child support, alimony, or the equitable division of marital property and debts, your divorce will take longer.
+The Sarasota court will be required to step in and make these decisions for you based on your individual circumstances and what it deems is in the best interests of all parties.
 The court’s decisions will be based on evidence presented by both sides as well as public policy and state guidelines.
-Factors such as adultery and other marital misconduct may affect such matters as custody and property division.
+Factors such as adultery and other marital misconduct may affect such matters as child custody and property division.

 Keep Control Over Your Divorce

 One of the most frightening aspects of a divorce is putting your future in the hands of the court.
 Fortunately, there is an alternative to this: collaborative divorce.
-At Schipani, Norman & McLain, P.A., we can represent you in your collaborative divorce, advocating for the resolution that protects your best interests.
+At Schipani, Norman & McLain, P.A., our divorce lawyers can represent you in your collaborative divorce, advocating for the resolution that protects your best interests.
 With us on your side, you can remain in control of the process and your future.

 In a collaborative divorce, both parties work together to reach a mutually satisfactory resolution to property distribution, alimony, and other issues.
 The benefits of collaborative divorce include:

 - Maintaining good relations with your ex

 - Working together as a family which is particularly beneficial if you have children